Arts & Environment

 Athletics: St. John's School is part of the South Side Youth Organization (SSYO) - a conference of 23 private schools in the Twin City Metro Area.
 St. John's has a very successful athletic program, which is dedicated to fostering a competitive spirit that emphasizes the need for teamwork, dedication, school and team pride and respect for self, teammates, coaches, opponents and officials.

 Extracurricular: St. John's provides many extracurricular activities for students to practice and demonstrate their special gifts and talents.
 We believe it is important to encourage participation in these activities and include all interested students.
-Extracurricular opportunities offered to our students include: Destination Imagination, Spelling Bee, Quiz Bowl, Concert Band, National Junior Honor Society, Student Service Council (SSC), Ski Club, Chess Club, Mad Science, Boys Scouts, Girls Scouts, Learning Fair, Science Fair, Students Offering Understanding and Listening (SOUL), Study Buddies and Theater.
+Extracurricular opportunities offered to our students include: Destination Imagination, Spelling Bee, Concert Band, National Junior Honor Society, Student Service Council (SSC), Ski Club, Chess Club, Mad Science, Boys Scouts, Girls Scouts, Learning Fair, Science Fair, Students Offering Understanding and Listening (SOUL), Study Buddies and Theater.

 Theater and Art Classes offered: Art classes are offered in a studio style setting for all students one to two days a week.
 Theater is offered as an extracurricular in the fall and in the spring.
 St. John's School feels it is important for our students to have the opportunity to express themselves through art and theater.
 Through exposure to these forms of expression, each student expresses their own unique God-given gifts and talents.